Dundee and Newtyle Railway: The Scottish Midland Junction Railway

 The Scottish Midland Junction Railway was authorised in 1845 to construct a main line railway from Perth to Forfar, joining Arbroath and Forfar Railway giving ultimate access to Aberdeen.
 Its intended route through Strathmore meant that the unremunerative Newtyle and Coupar Angus Railway and the Newtyle and Glammiss Railway routes lay directly along a suitable alignment.
-The SMHR acquired those two small railways, and closed them for upgrading to main line standards, and providing double track.
+The SMJR acquired those two small railways, and closed them for upgrading to main line standards, and providing double track.
 The Eassie to Glamis section closed in July 1846, with the remainder of that line closing in October 1847; the Coupar Angus line closed in November 1847.
 The SMJR opened from Perth to Forfar on 2 August 1848; a short connecting line was provided at Meigle to join the two routes.

 By-passing the inclines

-Returning to the Dundee and Newtyle line, an Act was obtained on 21 July 1859 to build by-pass lines.
+Returning to the Dundee and Newtyle line, the Dundee and Newtyle Railway Improvement Act 1859 (22 & 23 Vict. c. xviii) was obtained on 21 July 1859 to build by-pass lines.
 The Balbeuchly incline was avoided by the construction of a line from Rosemill to Auchterhouse; it had a new station at Dronley and Auchterhouse station was relocated.
 It opened on 1 November 1860.
 The Lochee deviation ran from Ninewells Junction to Fairmuir Junction, opening on 10 June 1861.
 This long westward sweep avoided the Law tunnel and incline, and gave better access to the harbour through the Dundee and Perth station in Union Street.
 Crossroads and Ward stations were closed, and new stations were opened on the deviation at Lochee, Lochee West and Liff.

 For the time being the Newtyle incline continued in use, until the Scottish Central Railway took over the Dundee and Perth line in 1863.
 The new owner obtained powers in 1864 to build a new line past Hatton to a new Newtyle station.
-In fact the Caledonian Railway absorbed the SCR in 1865, and the work was not completed until 31 August 1868.
+The Caledonian Railway absorbed the SCR in 1865, and the work was not completed until 31 August 1868.
 The original Newtyle station was retained as a goods depot.